steltenpower/PowerGists/README.md

 Literature references, citation styles, APA, reference managers, citation/reference exchange data formats:
 ===
 - When you're building on or using, the work of others, you have to mention that.
-- For findability and consistency, which also helps readability, several styles for such reference/citation are designed.
+- For findability and consistency, which also helps readability, several styles for such reference/citation have been designed.
-- Scientific articles are demanded to use a specific style, by journals (even though most are digital-only nowadays).
+- Scientific articles must use a specific style, demanded by journals (even though most are digital-only nowadays).
 - Generating in that style (APA, Vancouver, others) is usually done by reference managers (Endnote, Zotero, others) based on data in exchange formats (BibTeX, RIS, others).
 - Before you start storing your references somewhere, make sure you can export them in common formats.
 - The global network of citations between works is used to find more related work, people to cooperate with and to do impact analysis.
+See [OpenCitations](http://opencitations.net/about), Scopus, Web Of Science, Google Scholar and others, but also [alt(ernative) metrics](https://en.wikipedia.org/wiki/Altmetrics)

 Artificial Intelligence (AI):
 ========================